THE CONCLUDING CHAPTER OF CRAWFORD

 "From published author, Michelle Vogel, comes Joan Crawford: Her Life in Letters.
 The letters derive from Ms. Crawford's meticulous attention to her fan base.
 She encouraged letters from her adoring fans and made the uncanny effort to answer them.
 What emerges is a chronological biography of filmdom's ultimate movie star."

 Additionally, Vogal makes factual errors in the book and on photo captions.
 She also includes letters that weren't even written, or signed, by Joan, but rather signed by Joan's secretary, Betty Barker.
-My advice: Don't waste your time or money.
+Don't waste your time or money on this book.

 "Joan Crawford: Hollywood Martyr" by David Brent, 2009 (Published by Da Capo Press) (261)